 Ranomafana is excellent for the massive Madagascar lunar (comet) moth.

 Ranomafana holds 118 bird species and birders can expect to see most of the island's rainforest-dependent endemics.
 The wary Brown mesite, Velvet asity, Rufous-headed ground-roller, Forest rock-thrush, Grey-crowned greenbul and Blue, Hook-billed and Chabert's vangas are best sought here.

 Ranomafana is a rainforest reserve: annual rainfall varies from 2300 – 4000 mm and falls up to 320 days per annum.
 Wildlife viewing is most productive from mid-September to May.
 In winter (June to August) nights can be very cold).
 Monthly rainfall is highest from December to March and lowest from May to October.

 The national park lies 90km west of the Indian Ocean on the east-facing escarpment of Madagascar's central high plateau, 60km east of Fianarantsoa, Madagascar's second city, and roughly 400km southeast of Antananarivo.
-With the completion of the road from the Vohiparara turnoff (RN25), the scenic overland journey from the capital can be accomplished in 7 hours.
-There are flights between Antananarivo and Fianarantsoa but it should not be relied upon, as the schedule for this route is changed fairly frequently.
+With the completion of the road from the Vohiparara turnoff (RN25), the scenic overland journey from the capital can be accomplished in approximately 8 hours.
 The park entrance is 7 km from the town of Ranomafana, which developed around the thermal baths, the first source of Ranomafana’s fame.
 We highly recommend our clients visit Centre Valbio, which is under the direction of Dr Patricia Wright. facilitates hands-on science to sustain the people and country's resources.
 This is done with the participation of local communities.